k0emt/Developer-Setup-ChromeOS/README.md

   - 1080P+ display
   - Included keyboard
   - USI stylus support (I'm a long time tablet/stylus user)

+### Why the Lenovo Thinkpad C13 Yoga?

+With the experience of the Duet gained, I was interested in trying a more capable Chromebook.
+I liked the sexy red Samsung Galaxy Chromebook.
+Ultimately, the keyboard, processor, and RAM of the C13 won me over.

+- Full size ThinkPad keyboard, with TrackPoint
+- I do like the convertible form factor of the C13
+- The specs of the C13 makes it a very nice machine
+  - Ryzen 7, 16G RAM, 256G SSD, 1080P display, TrackPoint, on board USI stylus

+### Use Case

 What's my use case?
 I plan to revisit the Android ecosystem and check out the state of ChromeOS.
 I appreciate experiential learning.
 I am also very intrigued with the ability to run Linux apps.
 It is my intent to use this device for a small amount of consumption and for Linux experimentation and development.